Hey Ylva, welcome to the XR Creator Spotlight, it’s an honor to have you. To kick things off, can you please tell us a bit about yourself?

 Generally, I am a big fan of humans, and I have an almost naive notion that we will “overcome” anything, even if it gets harder and harder to logically defend my stance.
 OK, let’s dive into the questions!

 What inspired your interest in immersive technology?

 I have a background in computer science (MSc) and behavioral science (BSc) and have always been fascinated by how technology can impact us, and our way of being human.
 The first time I tried VR I was hooked!
 My first experience was “theBlu”, the beautiful underwater experience where you meet a whale.
 During the experience, I realized just how powerful immersive technology can be.
-I have done some diving in my past, so I know how my body reacts and feels while actually underwater.
-In the experience, I felt the same sensations — my breathing changed, my heart rate changed, it was automatic.
+I have done some diving in the past, so I know how my body reacts and feels while actually underwater.
+In the experience, I felt the same sensations — my breathing changed, and my heart rate changed, it was automatic.
 Even though I knew I was not underwater, my body was so fully tricked into thinking it was, it behaved as if I was in the ocean!

 That is when I realized the superpowers of virtual reality and I have been in the industry ever since.

 What has your experience been like working in the XR industry?

 Great.
 However, it is still a young industry.
 The guiding principles and structures are not there yet, and it is hard to find sustainable business models.
 Many, if not most, XR studios/companies are struggling.
 As to the guiding principles/structures, we do not have any control or guidelines for development and/or consumption which can have negative consequences for consumers (especially considering the psychological effects that immersive technologies can have).
 I also think that the industry still focuses too much on entertainment/games, but overall — my experience has been great.